bokshi-gh/http-library/README.md

 ## Features

 - Create and handle HTTP requests and responses
-- Can be used as both a server and a client
+- Can be used as both an HTTP server and an HTTP client
 - Uses [this](https://github.com/bokshi-gh/http-codec.git) library to encode and decode HTTP requests and responses
 - Uses [this](https://github.com/bokshi-gh/dotenv-cpp.git) utility to directly load environment variables from a file